Skip to main content

 Add formal 4–6 breathing twice a day — morning and evening.
 Five minutes each session.
 This is not relaxation.
 This is physiological regulation: the long exhale drives parasympathetic activity, which directly counteracts the sympathetic arousal that amplifies palpitations.

-Your task: Two breathing sessions every day.
-Note how your heart anxiety score changes across the week.
-Compare your average to week 1.
+Your task: Two breathing sessions today.
+Note how your heart anxiety score changes.
+Compare with day 1.

 Focus: find your triggers HIGH — NEJM 2020

-Look back at your diary from weeks 1 and 2.
+Look back at your diary from days 1 and 2.
 When do palpitations cluster?
 What preceded them?
-Begin the caffeine experiment this week.
+Begin the caffeine experiment today.
 Also consider your alcohol intake — the 2020 NEJM trial (n=140) found that abstinence reduced AF recurrence by 45%.
 By the end of the week, identify your top two triggers.

 More caffeine than usual